olga-terekhova/pdf-utilities/README.md

 ### Merge PDFs
 Merges several PDFs into one in an alphabetical order.

+### Rotate PDF
+Rotates pages in a PDF file in a chosen direction.

 ### Pdf to Spreads
 Converts a PDF file with one page per spread (optimized for printing) into a PDF file with two pages per spread (optimized for reading on a widescreen).